 Once you’ve narrowed it down to a small number of attorneys, you can conduct interviews to learn about their qualifications and costs for each respective lawyer.
 Make sure that each attorney provides you with upfront legal costs, potentially in writing, so that you will not be charged any unforeseen fees.

 When you meet an attorney, come prepared with questions.
 Ask about some past patent applications, whether they have specific knowledge in your invention, and any other questions that you can think of.

 Referrals are important.
 You can speak with friends and family who know of attorneys specializing in this area.
 More importantly, you can reach out to other inventors for referrals.

 Ignore Physical Location

 Don’t restrict yourself to a specific physical location.
 Remember that patent law is federal.
 The legal fees in a major city will be higher than those legal costs in a smaller city.
 Again, you can work with a patent attorney anywhere in the United States.
-You won’t need to meet the attorney in person necessarily as today’s technology provides for a variety of communication methods, including the phone, Skype, email, and other face-to-face interactions without physically being in the same room.
+You won’t need to meet the attorney in person necessarily as today’s day and age provides for a variety of communication methods, including the phone, Skype, e-mail, and other face-to-face interactions without physically being in the same room.